Metallic Taste

-Answer: Here is a list of the most common causes of a Metallic Taste in the mouth as well as some suggested methods to help.
+The 12 most common causes of a Metallic or a Distorted Taste in the mouth and some suggested methods to help.

 Do you have a little cough when you first lie down at night?

-If the answer is Yes, then there is often low level acid reflux as the cough is caused by the acid fumes irritating the lungs.
+If the answer is Yes, then there is often low level acid reflux.
+The cough is caused by the acid fumes irritating the lungs and also give you a metallic and sometimes acid or sour taste.
 Also see if the metallic taste comes and goes with what you eat.
+That’s a great test to see if your metallic taste is caused by acid reflux. [/customborder]

-With irritated gums or infections there is often low level bleeding from the gums and as the blood contains Iron (haemoglobin) this can give rise to a metallic taste in your mouth.
+With irritated gums or infections there is often low level bleeding from the gums and as the blood contains Iron (haemoglobin) this can give rise to a metallic or stale taste in your mouth.

-Oral Infections like Gingivitis or Periodontitis (Metallic Taste)
+[boxibt style=”gray”]3.
+Oral Infections like Gingivitis or Periodontitis (Metallic or Bitter/Rotten Taste)

 In extreme cases pus can slowly seep out from the gums giving rise to a metallic or bitter taste.
 You may also have bad breath with this problem.

+Having excessive Selenium in your diet can give rise to a metallic taste.
+This will normally come from a multivitamin.
 Typically, most adult multivitamins contain 55 mcg or less of selenium per dose.
-Other types of supplements, such as those that contain just selenium or selenium plus a few other vitamins and minerals, may contain significantly more selenium.
+Other types of supplements, such as those that contain just selenium, may contain significantly more selenium and may be a problem.
 Check out your supplements.

-The most common cause of this problem is due to dental amalgam please visit
+The most common cause of this problem is due to dental amalgam. [/boxibt]

 This is very rare